 Emblematic of that colonial era and built in 1901 during the British heyday, The Strand Hotel, a three-story Victorian mansion, resides within easy reach of the city’s main attractions, including the 2,500 year-old Shwedagon Pagoda and the rambling downtown Bogyoke Market.

 From its beginnings The Strand has been regaled as the finest hostelry east of Suez; at least that is how it was reviewed in the 1911 edition of Murray’s Handbook for Travelers in India, Burma and Ceylon.
 With your check-in at the Strand, you will share the guest registry with adventurous luminaries of the past and present: Rudyard Kipling, George Orwell, Somerset Maugham, Sir Noel Coward, Mick Jagger and His Royal Highness King Taufa’ahau Tupou IV of Tonga.
-Rudyard Kipling supposedly penned much of the Jungle Book series in his room at the hotel.
+Rudyard Kipling supposedly penned much of the Jungle Book series in his room at the hotel, here in Rangoon.
 By the time 1960 rolled around, the golden days of travel had come to an end and the once stately structure, a languishing relic of a forgotten era, fell into disrepair until the early 1990’s, when an extensive renovation enabled the grand dame to once again welcome weary travelers to her doorstep.
 Today, the hotel’s 32 suites boast all the extras you would expect: polished teak floors, high ceilings, air conditioning and ceiling fans, a separate sitting area and spacious bathrooms.
-Two restaurants, The Strand Restaurant and The Strand Café complement Sarkies Bar, colloquially called the Writer’s Bar.
+Two restaurants, The Strand Restaurat and The Strand Café complement Sarkies Bar, colloquially called the Writer’s Bar.

 Relaxing in one of the teak chairs or at the ample bar, it would be easy to imagine yourself rubbing shoulders with George Orwell or a present day Hemingwayesque aspiring writer.
 Wonderfully restored to its 1901 ambience, the Bar’s dark wood paneling and vintage black and white photographs frame an inviting space to imbibe a cool gin and tonic.
-If you are in town on a Friday evening, be sure and take advantage of the bar’s popular Happy Hour when half-price drinks draw an eclectic array of local expats scattered amidst the out-of-towners.
+If you are in Rangood on a Friday evening, be sure and take advantage of the bar’s popular Happy Hour when half-price drinks draw an eclectic array of local expats scattered amidst the out-of-towners.

 The Strand Café: Open from early morning on through the day, an a la carte breakfast menu lists both Continental and Asian offerings.
 For guests at the hotel, a complete breakfast is included.
 Come with an appetite and you will enjoy freshly baked pastries, just squeezed juice, local fruits and house-made preserves with your eggs or French toast.
 The Café serves a British-style afternoon High Tea service daily and in this setting, it feels fitting to nibble cucumber sandwiches and munch on lemon cookies while sipping freshly brewed Burmese tea.
 Lounging on one of the café’s comfortable rattan dining chairs with a view of the city’s broad thoroughfare outside the teak-framed windows, and surrounded by sepia-toned photos of local monks on the walls, one can easily feel transported in time to an age of reverence for the art of relaxation.
 And to think the fare for this luxury is offered at the High Tea bargain price of $15.